 - Ensure you have filled out the Application Form.

 - Photocopies of title documents such as Certificate of Occupancy (C of O).

-- A copy of your pay slips from the last three months.
+- A copy of your pay slips for the last three months.

 - Open a savings account with a licensed Primary Mortgage Institution (PMI).

-- Present value report for the home that is being considered for purchase or bills of quantities (BOQ) for the home that is being built.
+- Present value report for the home being considered for purchase or bills of quantities (BOQ) for the home being built.